-The lyricism, romanticism, and virtuosity of Ms. Dedova's performances have brought her love and affection of audience and critical acclaim.
-Commenting on Ms. Dedova’s performance of D-minor Brahms Concerto with Fairfax Symphony, the Washington Post described it as “performance that went straight to the heart of the music”.
+The lyricism, romanticism and virtuosity of Dedova's performances have brought her love and affection of audience and critical acclaim.
+Commenting on Dedova’s performance of D-minor Brahms Concerto with Fairfax Symphony, the Washington Post described it as “performance that went straight to the heart of the music.”

-Larissa Dedova holds both Masters and Doctor of Musical Arts Degrees in Piano Performance from the Moscow State Tchaikovsky Conservatory where she studied with Lev Oborin and Evgeny Malinin.
+Dedova holds both a master's and a Doctor of Musical Arts in piano performance from the Moscow State Tchaikovsky Conservatory where she studied with Lev Oborin and Evgeny Malinin.

 A prodigious technique and musical aplomb have earned her the most important honors and awards.
-Larissa Dedova was a winner of the Bach International Competition in Leipzig and “Pro Piano” International Piano Competition in New-York, among others.
-In 1994 Larissa Dedova was named "The Honored Artist of Russia".
+Dedova was a winner of the Bach International Competition in Leipzig and “Pro Piano” International Piano Competition in New-York, among others.
+In 1994, Dedova was named "The Honored Artist of Russia."

-A dedicated teacher, highly regarded for her master-classes presented throughout the US, Europe, and Asia, L. Dedova has prepared many winners of most notable international piano competitions.
-She taught at the Moscow State Tchaikovsky Conservatory as a full-time piano faculty for 27 years.
+A dedicated teacher, highly regarded for her masterclasses presented throughout the US, Europe and Asia, Dedova has prepared many winners of most notable international piano competitions.
+She taught at the Moscow State Tchaikovsky Conservatory as a full-time piano faculty member for 27 years.

-Ms. Dedova’s recording credits include releases for the “Melodia” label as well as for ConClaRec and Morning Storm labels.
+Dedova’s recording credits include releases for the Melodia label as well as for ConClaRec and Morning Storm labels.

-Ms. Dedova performed this program in Basel (Switzerland) in March 2012 (the marathon of two days, dedicated to Debussy's 150th anniversary), and at the CSPAC, Maryland, in four recitals during the month of April.
+Dedova performed this program in Basel (Switzerland) in March 2012 (the marathon of two days, dedicated to Debussy's 150th anniversary), and at The Clarice at the University of Maryland, in four recitals during the month of April.

-Larissa Dedova was featured as a soloist at the World Premiere performance of Mark Wilson’s Piano Concerto with University of Maryland Symphony Orchestra in October 2015.
+Dedova was featured as a soloist at the world premiere performance of Mark Wilson’s Piano Concerto with the University of Maryland Symphony Orchestra in October 2015.